-Usually database systems simply either overwrite data in-place or do a copy-on-write operation followed by a removal of the outdated data (the latter maybe some time later from a background process).
-Data however naturally evolves over time.
-It is often times of great value to keep the history.
-We for instance might record the payroll of an employee at the first of march in 2019.
+Usually, database systems either overwrite data in-place or do a copy-on-write operation followed by the removal of the outdated data.
+The latter may be some time later from a background process.
+Data, however, naturally evolves.
+It is often of great value to keep the history of our data.
+We, for instance, might record the payroll of an employee on the first of March in 2019.
 Let’s say it’s 5000€ / month.
-Then as of 15th april we notice, that the recorded payroll was wrong and correct it to 5300€.
-Now, what’s the answer to what the payroll was on march, first in 2019?
-Database Systems, which only preserve the most recent version don’t even know that the payroll wasn’t right.
+Then as of the fifteenth of April, we notice, that the recorded payroll was wrong and correct it to 5300€.
+Now, what’s the answer to what the salary was on March, first in 2019?
+Database Systems, which only preserve the most recent version, don’t even know that the payroll wasn’t right.
 Our answer to this question depends on what source we consider most authoritative: the record or reality?
 The fact that they disagree effectively splits this payroll event into two tracks of time, rendering neither source entirely accurate.
-Questions such as these might be easily answered by temporal database systems such as Sirix.
-We provide at all times the system / transaction time, which is set, once a transaction commits (when is a fact valid in the database / the record).
+Temporal database systems such as SirixDB help answer questions such as these easily.
+We provide at all times the transaction time, which SirixDB sets, once a transaction commits (when is a fact valid in the database / the record).
 Application or valid time has to be set by the application itself (when is a fact valid in the real world/reality?).

 Time Travel queries

-Data audits are about how specific records/nodes have changed.
-Time Travel queries can answer questions as these, but also allows to reconstruct a whole subtree as it looked at a specific time or during a specific time span, or how the whole document/resource changed over time.
-You might want to analyze the past to predict the future.
-Through additional temporal XPath axis and XQuery functions we encourage you to look into how your data has evolved.
+Data audits are about how specific records have changed.
+Time Travel queries can answer questions like these.
+However, they also allow reconstructing records as they looked at a particular time or during a specific period.
+They also help us to analyze how the whole document changed over time.
+We might want to analyze the past to predict the future.
+Through additional temporal XPath axes and XQuery functions, SirixDB encourages you to look into how your data has evolved.

-For all of the above nentioned use cases: You can simple revert to a specific revision/point in time where everything was in a known good state and commit the revision again, or you might simply select a specific record/node and correct the error and commit the new revision.
+For all of the use-cases we mentioned earlier: We can revert to a specific point in time where everything was in a known good state and commit the revision again.
+Or we might select a particular record, correct the error and commit a new revision.

 O(log n)).
 Space complexity is linear (

 O(n)).
 Currently, we provide several APIs which are layered.
-A very low level page-API, which handles the storage and retrieval of records on a per page-fragment level (whereas a buffer manager handles the caching of pages in-memory and the versioning takes place even on a lower layer for storing and reconstructing the page-fragments in CPU-friendly algorithms), a cursor based API to store and navigate through records (currently XML/XDM-nodes as well as JSON-nodes) on top, a DOM-alike node layer for simple in-memory processing of these nodes, which is used by Brackit, a sophisticated XQuery processor.
+A very low-level page-API, which handles the storage and retrieval of records on a per page-fragment level.
+A transactional cursor-based API to store and navigate through records (currently XML as well as JSON nodes) on top.
+A DOM-alike node layer for simple in-memory processing of these nodes, which is used by Brackit, a sophisticated XQuery processor.
 And last but not least a RESTful asynchronous HTTP-API.
-Our goal is to provide a seamless integration of a native JSON layer besides the XML node layer, that is extending the XQuery Data Model (XDM) with other node types (support for JSONiq through the XQuery processor Brackit).
-In general, however we could store every kind of data.
-We provide
+SirixDB provides

-We not only support all XPath axis (as well as a few more like as for instance a PostOrderAxis) to query a resource in one revision but also novel temporal axis which facilitate navigation in time.
-A transaction (cursor) on a resource can be started either by specifying a specific revision number (to open a revision/version/snapshot of a resource) or by a given point in time.
+SirixDB not only supports all XPath axes to query a resource in one revision but also temporal axes which facilitate navigation in time.
+A transactional cursor on a resource can be started either by specifying a specific revision number or by a given point in time.
 The latter starts a transaction on the revision number which was committed closest to the given timestamp.

 You may find a quick overview about the main features useful.

-We provide several APIs to interact with Sirix.
+We provide several APIs to interact with SirixDB.